widemberg-nobre/PaperMA-DGLM/README.md

 # PaperMA-DGLM
 Supplement of the paper: "Causal Mediation Effect Estimates via Dynamic Generalized Linear Models"

-An unworked version of the dataset is available in the folder 'datasetSIH'.
+A free-treatment version of the dataset is available in the folder 'datasetSIH'.

 Files:
 1. 'predMEDIATOR.R': function to predict M(0);